MikeCodesDotNET/Beer-Drinkin/README.md

 ### Get Involved
 Want to contribute?
 Great!

 Grab a copy of the project and start tweaking, fixing bugs and adding new features.
-First merged PR will recieve a crate of beer (location allowing) as a thank you.
+First merged PR will receive a crate of beer (location allowing) as a thank you.

+## Community built version
+I am focused entirely on the backend infrastructure and traditional version of the apps.
+If you want to see how to build this type of app with Xamarin.Forms, then please check out the community build version (within the Forms folder).

 ####Design
-If you're a Mac user, then please get in touch directly with me to request a copy of the Sketch.app file which contains all the current designs.
-If you're looking to port Beer Drinkin to Android or UWP then you'll find the following colour palette useful.
+I've created the designs using Sketch.app which is a Mac only application.
+As part of my workflow, these are shared with [Zeplin](http://zeplin.io) which I'm happy to grant access to.

 <img src="https://github.com/MikeCodesDotNet/BeerDrinkin/blob/master/Design/Color%20Palette.png" width=250">